 Penalties for Entities Misusing Aadhaar Identity Information

 Your Aadhaar number is a very important part of your identity in India.
 It helps you access many essential services, from banking to government benefits.
 Because it holds such significant personal information, it is crucial that your Aadhaar details are handled with the utmost care and respect.
-When organisations do not follow the strict rules for using your Aadhaar, it can lead to serious problems.
-This guide will help you understand what misuse means, who is responsible when rules are broken, what the consequences are, and most importantly, what you can do if your Aadhaar details are mishandled.
+When organisations fail to follow the strict rules for using your Aadhaar, it can lead to serious problems.
+This guide will help you understand what constitutes misuse, who is accountable when rules are breached, the consequences involved, and most importantly, what actions you can take if your Aadhaar details are mishandled.

 What is Aadhaar and Why Do We Use It?